 The PEEHIP was established in 1983 pursuant to the provisions of the Code of Alabama 1975, Title 16, Chapter 25A (Act 83-455) to provide a uniform plan of health insurance for active and retired employees of state and local educational institutions which provide instruction at any combination of grades K-14 (collectively, eligible employees), and to provide a method for funding the benefits related to the plan.
-The four-year universities participate in the plan with respect to their retired employees and are eligible and may elect to participate in the plan with respect to their active employees.
+The four-year universities participate in the plan with respect to their retired employees.
 Responsibility for the establishment of the health insurance plan and its general administration and operations is vested in the Board.
 The Board is a corporate body for purposes of management of the health insurance plan.
 The Code of Alabama 1975, Section 16-25A-4 provides the Board with the authority to amend the benefit provisions in order to provide reasonable assurance of stability in future years for the plan.
 All assets of the PEEHIP are held in trust for the payment of health insurance benefits.
-The Teachers' Retirement System of Alabama (TRS) has been appointed as the administrator of the PEEHIP and, consequently, serves as the administrator of the Trust.
+The Teachers' Retirement System of Alabama (TRS) has been appointed as the administrator of the Trust.